The Red Fox of Colditz

 The Story of Lieutenant Mike Sinclair

-Was on Thursday 26th January 2017 in The Kincaid Gallery, RGJ (Rifles) Museum
+Took place on Thursday 26th January 2017 in The Kincaid Gallery, RGJ (Rifles) Museum

 Lieutenant Mike Sinclair was Scout Platoon Commander in A Company 2 KRRC, a unit in 30 Infantry Brigade, deployed in May 1940 to defend Calais as the Germans threatened to cut off the British Expeditionary Force from the British Channel.